Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/README.md

 Properly frees all allocated memory and resources.
 The C++ `std::vector<QuantumCircuit>` is automatically cleaned up via RAII.
 Manually frees qubit operators, fermionic operators, and the FCIDump data.

-### 10. Running the diagonalisation scheme
+### 10. Run the diagonalization scheme

-Now that we have created the basis for projecting our Hamiltonian over, we can proceed with the diagonalisation process to obtain the ground state estimate.
+Now that we have created the basis for projecting our Hamiltonian over, we can proceed with the diagonalization process to obtain the ground state estimate.

 #### Step 1 — Build the SBD `diag` binary